duckinator/chttpd/README.md

 # chttpd

-A single-threaded HTTP/1.1 server written in C, which can manage over 20,000 requests per second on hardware from 2018.
+A single-threaded HTTP/1.1 server written in C, which can manage over 55,000 requests per second on a mid-range desktop.

 I got this performance by leaning heavily on Linux kernel features:
 - `epoll` is used for I/O event notifications;